utah-cs4470-sp23/class/assignment3/README.md

 Be careful because sometimes this formula produces values bigger than 1.
 That is never legal in JPL and you must cap pixel values at 1.0

-Your test program should blur `sample.png` and write the blurred image to `sample-sepia.png`.
+Your test program should sepia-tone `sample.png` and write the sepia-toned image to `sample-sepia.png`.

 [sepia]: https://www.google.com/search?q=sepia+tone&tbm=isch